pib-rocks/setup-pib/README.md

 If you have not set up the user **pib** at installation, you can do so via the settings-dialog of Ubuntu and then log in as **pib**.

 ## Running the script

+Fixme:
+- Simplify the start of this README.
+Move user details into setup-pib.sh
+- define the three user scenarios that this script must pass:
+  1) Virtualbox with (*) skip automated install (user pib has no implicit sudo power)
+  2) Virtualbox without ( ) skip automated install (user is pib already has implicit sudo power)
+  3) Docker (user is root, pib must be created)

 To run the script do the next steps: